avipatel91/pulse-cloud/README.md

 npm run dev
 ```

 ## Database

+Currently, development is done using a database server from DigitalOcean.
+In order to connect to the database, your IP needs to be whitelisted.
+Provide the project owner with your IPv4.
+Credentials will be needed to connect to the database.
+Request the credentials from the project owner.
+You will need to fill in `username`, `password`, and `database` in ormconfig.json.

 ### Contributing

 All changes will be merged into development.

 1. Track my repo as upstream.
 ```bash